 Dell has always laid out their BIOS differently from everyone else whose computers I’ve worked on, and that always slows me down when I have to work on a Dell.
 The option I need might be buried in a menu I’m not used to looking in.
 The option might be called something completely different.

 HP computers have their own quirks, but they’re much closer to the IBM computers I started my career working on.
 Many people have trouble figuring out how to boot them off USB, but HP tends to make everything else pretty straightforward.

 The biggest difference I notice is when I add memory.
 When I add memory to an HP laptop and turn it on for the first time, it will usually tell me the amount of system memory has changed and make me press F1 to continue.
 That’s good, because if the amount of system memory changed and I didn’t add or remove memory, that means something’s wrong.

-When the amount of memory in a Dell changes, the laptop freezes for about a minute and a half before it reboots.
+When the amount of memory in a Dell changes, or at least somemodels of Dell, the laptop freezes for about a minute and a half before it reboots.
 That means if I reboot the computer and go get coffee, I might miss the message.
 If I’m standing right there, it’s a needless 90-second delay.
 I can live with that, but it’s more annoying than HP’s approach.

 Dell or HP laptop: Which is better?

 In the end, which is better, a Dell or HP laptop, depends on three things.
 The brand isn’t one of them.